BaptisteTomasin/Federated-Learning-Frameworks/TensorFlow_Federated/MNIST/README.md

 # MNIST dataset

-In this folder, we run a federated learning script with Tensorflow Federated.
-Moreover, in the script [tensorflow_mninst.py](/TensorFlow_Federated/MNIST/tensorflow_mninst.py), you can find the script that run centralize learning on the same dataset.
+In this folder, we establish a federated learning strategy with Tensorflow Federated.
+Additionally, in[tensorflow_mninst.py](/TensorFlow_Federated/MNIST/tensorflow_mninst.py), you can find the script that run centralizes learning on the same dataset.

-### Pre-requist
+### Prerequisites

-To work with the MNIST dataset, downloaded in the folder [data](/data), you must install **mlxtend**, with the following command:
+To work with the MNIST dataset, downloaded in the folder [data](/data), you must to install **mlxtend**.
+Use the following command:

     pip3 install mlxtend

 ### Run script

 To begin the experiment we have to generate the **data_idx.json** file.
-If it is not already been done, you can you refer to the [data](/data) folder.
+If it is not already been done, you can go to the [data](/data) folder.

-Now that we have the distribution of data, we can run the federated learning script with the following command:
+Now that the data are distributed, we can perform the federated learning script with the following command:

     # Run the FL
     python tensorflow_federated_mninst.py

-To conclude, you can run the tensorflow script with this command, to compare your results:
+To conclude, you can execute the tensorflow script with this command, to compare your results:

     python tensorflow_mninst.py

 ### Remarks

-In [keras_utils.py](/TensorFlow_Federated/MNIST/keras_utils.py) you can find the modified script of the source file keras_utils.py that allows to take the client's metrics during the training and evaluation.
+In [keras_utils.py](/TensorFlow_Federated/MNIST/keras_utils.py) you can get the modified script of the source file keras_utils.py that allows to take the client's metrics during the training and evaluation.

-Moreover the output of this two script, return a log folder that can be used to analyze the different metrics (clients and server) with Tensorboard.
-To display the Tensorboard interface you can use this command:
+More the output of these two scripts returns a log folder that can be used to analyze the diverse metrics (clients and server) with Tensorboard.
+To display the Tensorboard interface, you can use this command:

     tensorboard --logdir <directory to the log folder>

-For example, with the CNN, I obtain this graph:
+For example, with the CNN, I get this graph:
 <table>
     <tr>
         <th colspan=2>CNN Tensorflow Federated</th>